 Pouyanfar received her B.A. in Art Practice from the University of California, Berkeley in 2019 and her MFA in Studio Art from the University of California, Davis in 2022.

-She currently maintains an art studio practice in the Bay Area.
+She is the 2024 Kala Art Institute Fellowship artist and 2024 Berkeley Civic Arts grantee, currently maintaining an art studio practice in the Bay Area.

 Back to Top